Aaron-Bopp/TIM/10_Sources/textbook_Hyde&Elsequest_pyschology of women and gender.md

 - Q: What is [[deindividuation]]?
 	- A state where the person is anonymous and the [[self|identity]] is not emphasized or demphasized.
 Individuation brings the identity to the front and of mind and places the person in a social situation.
 Deindividuation has been shown to remove gender differentials in some studies.
 - [[Identity is a sense of self, not a pattern of traits or behavior]]
-	- Most people who score high on adrogyny scales have definitie cisgender indentities
+	- Most people who score high on adrogyny scales have definitie [[cis|cisgender]] indentities
 # Chapter 10 Biology and gender
 - [[Epigenetics]] - changes in the gene expressions caused by factors other than DNA
 - Q: What is a brain mosaic?